jhildenbiddle/nth-grid/docs/index.md

 1. **Semantic grids without grid-specific CSS classes**

    Many popular grid systems require adding CSS classes to your HTML markup for grid containers, rows, columns, ordering, nesting, responsive breakpoints, etc. The end result is markup littered with grid-specific CSS classes, adding unnecessary bloat and making changes a time-consuming challenge.
-Nth-Grid keeps your markup clean and the CSS for your grid-based layouts where it belongs: in your CSS, named and applied as you see fit.
+Nth-Grid keeps your markup clean and the CSS for your grid-based layouts where it belongs: in your CSS, named and applied as you prefer.

 1. **Native support for multiple CSS processors**